Mac Sweeney: Later career

-After his final unsuccessful campaign, Sweeney entered the private practice of law on Wall Street with the international firm Curtis, Mallet-Prevost, Colt & Mosle before later heading two businesses in New Jersey and Texas involved in successful restructurings or turnarounds.
+Missionary work

 In 1997 he began what became a seven-year commitment to humanitarian and missionary work, based out of Cairo but also working in over five different Arab countries.
 A large number of the 400-plus Christians, Muslims and Copts trained and funded by the Sweeney family continue to work today in Syria, Tunisia, Bahrain, Lebanon and Sudan primarily with schools, clinics, job training, micro-business and tent making enterprises.

+In 2004 Sweeney was considered for top positions at the Peace Corps and in helping to organize the first democratic Afghan presidential election, 2004 and the Afghan parliamentary election, 2005; but could not come to terms with the Bush administration.

+Overseas investments

-In 2004 Sweeney was considered for top positions at the Peace Corps and in helping to organize the first democratic Afghan presidential election, 2004 and the Afghan parliamentary election, 2005; but could not come to terms with the Bush Administration.
-As of 2011 he operates the Washington-based Paraclete Group which funds large infrastructure projects in developing nations that are typically paired with select in-country charities or international NGO groups.
-He serves on four non-profit or business boards, and he and his wife split time between Bethesda, Maryland and Houston.
-He has four children.
+He later operated the Washington-based Paraclete Group which funded large infrastructure projects in developing nations that are typically paired with select in-country charities or international NGO groups.
+He served on four non-profit or business boards, and he and his wife split their time between Bethesda, Maryland and Houston.
+He had four children.

+Death

+On July 21, 2024, Sweeney died at the age of 68 in Honolulu, where he was visiting his son.